awsdocs/aws-private-ca-user-guide/doc_source/CloudWatchEvents.md

 ## Success When Revoking a Certificate<a name="cwe-revocation"></a>

-This event is triggered by the [RevokeCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_RevokeCertificate.html) action\.
+This event is triggered by the [RevokeCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_RevokeCertificate.html) operation\.

 No event is sent if the revocation fails or if the certificate has already been revoked\.

 ****Success****
-On success, the action returns the ARNs of the CA and of the revoked certificate\.
+On success, the operation returns the ARNs of the CA and of the revoked certificate\.

 ```
 {